chinibi/wc-step-by-step-ordering-free/readme.txt

 === Step-By-Step Ordering System for WooCommerce ===
-Contributors: trevorpham, dreambuilders
+Contributors: dreambuilders, trevorpham
 Tags: woocommerce, catalog, ordering, step-by-step, customizable, e-commerce, store Requires at least: 4.4
 Tested up to: 4.8
 Stable tag: 1.0.6
-License: GPLv2
+License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A configurable step-by-step ordering e-commerce ordering system to enhance what you sell using WooCommerce.

 == Description ==

-# Offer Your Customers an Enhanced Shopping Experience
+= Offer Your Customers an Enhanced Shopping Experience =

 The Step-By-Step Ordering System For WooCommerce is a fully functional plugin that works in conjunction with WooCommerce and takes your Wordpress shopping system to a whole new level.
 Our system was built to focus on the shopping experience by offering online buyers a guided step-by-step visit through your online store.

-## How It Works:
+= How It Works =

 The Step-By-Step system works by offering step-by-step shopping.
 This style of shopping is great for those who have packaged products or those who sell products in "layers" or "add-ons."
 It offers buyers an opportunity to purchase products in a packaged, grouped or cross-promoted fashion.
 Simply install the plugin and read the instructions provided.
 As you begin to work with the Step-By-Step system, you will see how easily it integrates into the WooCommerce interface.
 Create your sales packages, list your products for sale, and you’re ready to roll!

-## Great Scalability:
+= Great Scalability =

 By guiding your customers Step-By-Step, you provide them with clearer choices and stronger buying power.
 Step-By-Step allows your customers to purchase items clearly and easily, which means increased sales for you.